All Episodes

 And I guess we needed that part of ourselves working together because we were totally different in that way.

-Um they probably were anything but liberal.
+And they probably were anything but liberal.

-But when it came to running that business of his, he was as capitalist as any capitalist this world has ever produced has been, and I I totally believe I don't think they're leaking lies from Isaacson's book.
+But when it came to running that business of his, he was as capitalist as any capitalist this world has ever produced, has been.

-It's going to be out Monday, we'll be able to check.
+It's going to be out Monday.

-But you know, all of Apple's products, and 99% of them made in China.
+But, you know, all of Apple's products, and 99% of them, made in China.

 It's perfectly true.

-Uh a lot of Democrats who think that now.
+There are a lot of Democrats who think that now.

 If the election were tomorrow, he would be a one-term president.

-There are other tidbits uh in the uh Walter Isaacson book.
+There are other tidbits in the Walter Isaacson book where he slammed Bill Gates as a competitor.

-He said he's it this is another thing.
+This is another thing.

-He just thought that he had been stolen, copied from by Google, and he he he in the book says that he was going to spend every dollar he had to put them out of business.
+And the book says that he was going to spend every dollar he had to put them out of business.

-When he came to his business, it was it was he was going to triumph, he was gonna win, and he was gonna be the only one in it.
+When he came to his business, he was going to triumph.

-He was gonna wipe them all out.
+He was going to wipe them all out.

 However, if it hadn't been for Bill Gates, there might not have been a second iteration of Apple.

-I think in 1997, and that wasn't because they were friends, largely Gates did it because Microsoft even then was just huge and monopolistic, and it it would give your competitor 150 million dollars, it keeps the wolves at bay in the federal government, and it helps keep the industry alive at the same time.
+It keeps the wolves at bay in the federal government, and it helps keep the industry alive at the same time.

-Uh Microsoft's uh you know had other places to steal from.
+Microsoft had other places to steal from.

 So there was that political benefit to it, too.